Attachment- Based Therapy

 Fortunately, attachment style’s aren’t set in stone, meaning that they can shift and change.
 As time progresses, many of us acquire several or layered attachment styles.
 Our responses can vary based on the specific situation, relationship dynamics, environmental factors, and our own unique attachment style.

 It's important to understand that attachment styles are not inherently labeled as "good" or "bad."
-Even if we developed insecure attachment patterns during childhood, it's crucial to recognize that secure attachment remains achievable because of our innate biological drive to form connections and heal.
+Even if we developed insecure attachment patterns during childhood, it's important to acknowledge that it is possible to achieve a secure attachment due to our innate biological drive for form connections and heal.

-Even when faced with significant emotional trauma or navigating challenging attachment adaptations, our brain's neuroplasticity empowers us to forge new neural pathways, transform unhealthy patterns, and reestablish secure attachment during adulthood.
+Even when faced with emotional trauma or challenging attachment adaptations, our brain's neuroplasticity empowers us to create new neural pathways, transform unhealthy patterns, and reestablish secure attachment during adulthood.